United States border preclearance: History

 On March 16, 2015, U.S. and Canadian officials signed the ministerial-level LRMA.
 The agreement paved paths for the expansion of CBP's preclearance facilities as well as its detention powers on Canadian soil to the levels similar on U.S. soil.
 For instance, under the LRMA, CBP officers working at preclearance facilities in Canada will be able to carry firearms and detain travelers who try to voluntarily withdraw their outbound travel or willingly leave the preclearance area.
 Although CBP does not have arrest powers in Canada, the bill also includes increased cooperation with the CBSA to arrest travelers found to be breaking the law.
 On March 10, 2016, U.S. and Canadian officials announced that the three priority transportation hubs that would receive preclearance were Billy Bishop Toronto City Airport, Québec City Jean Lesage International Airport, and Montreal Central Station.

 On December 8, 2016, U.S. President Barack Obama signed the bipartisan Promoting Travel, Commerce and National Security Act of 2016 (H.R.
 6431) into law, completing the U.S. legislative prerequisites for the signing of executive agreements such as the LRMA.
 On December 12, 2017, Canadian Governor General Julie Payette gave royal assent to the Canadian Preclearance Act.
-The LRMA was signed by representatives of both countries on August 15, 2019 and replaced previous Canadian legislation.
+The LRMA was signed by representatives of both countries on August 15, 2019, and replaced previous Canadian legislation.
 As an executive agreement, the LRMA is not a treaty and was not presented to or ratified by the US Senate.

 The preclearance agreement is fully reciprocal, meaning Canada is allowed to operate preclearance facilities in the United States on the same basis as U.S. facilities in Canada, including CBSA agents' expanded powers under the LRMA.
 On average, however, U.S. airports offer far fewer daily flights to Canada (as a proportion of their total air traffic) compared to the reverse, making this an expensive and inefficient proposition that, as of 2022, has not been exercised by the Canadian government.

 However, in January 2025, the Canadian government announced that it would be opening a CBSA preclearance facility on the U.S. side of the Cannon Corners–Covey Hill Border Crossing to screen land travelers as part of a two-year pilot project.
 The aging Canadian border station 200 meters north of the border will be temporarily closed, while its CBSA personnel will move into and share the newer CBP border station south of the border which was last rebuilt in 2012.

+On March 10, 2026, preclearance in Billy Bishop Toronto City Airport was officially facilitated, becoming the 9th Canadian airport with a preclearance facility.